The Ultimate Guide To Hi-Hats

 To activate your slide, you want to double-click your second note, which will open a pop-up, and select the triangle symbol at the bottom left of the “levels” section.
 This will turn your second note into a sliding note and activate it the next time you play your pattern.

-How to utilize slides
+How to utilize hi hat slides

 Sliding down is usually the best way to utilize slides in your hi-hat pattern.
 Sliding up does not really give any uniqueness or interesting effects to your pattern, it just sounds like a higher hi-hat note.
 Sliding down, however, can be extremely unique and create textures and sounds, unlike any other percussive aspect in your beat.